arcadius/java-rest-api-web-container-benchmark/README.md

 `./run-load-test.sh`
 feel free to edit the script for for different load profile

-##Changing server thread pool size
+##Changing server thread pool size and header
 One can easily change server thread pool size on the command line:

+Note that it has been advised (Undertow folk) that we take as worker-thread 16*numberOfCores

+In my case, we have 2 cores => workers=32

 ####Grizzly

-`./gradlew bootRun -p grizzly -Dserver.grizzly.worker-threads=250 -Dserver.server-header=TestServer`
+`./gradlew bootRun -p grizzly -Dserver.grizzly.worker-threads=32 -Dserver.server-header=TestServer`

 ####Jetty

-`./gradlew bootRun -p jetty -Dserver.jetty.min-threads=250 -Dserver.jetty.max-threads=250 -Dserver.server-header=TestServer`
+`./gradlew bootRun -p jetty -Dserver.jetty.min-threads=32 -Dserver.jetty.max-threads=250 -Dserver.server-header=TestServer`

 ####Tomcat

-`./gradlew bootRun -p tomcat -Dserver.tomcat.max-threads=250 -Dserver.server-header=TestServer`
+`./gradlew bootRun -p tomcat -Dserver.tomcat.max-threads=32 -Dserver.server-header=TestServer`

 ####Undertow

-`./gradlew bootRun -p undertow -Dserver.undertow.worker-threads=250 -Dserver.server-header=TestServer`
+`./gradlew bootRun -p undertow -Dserver.undertow.worker-threads=32 -Dserver.server-header=TestServer`

 #Actuator
 To enable spring boot actuator,please look in `build.gradle` for the comments